2018 BMW M3

 Transmission options include a six-speed manual and a seven-speed dual-clutch automatic.
 The standard-equipment stick shift features a rev-matched downshift function and helps the sedan to accelerate from zero-to-60 mph in a claimed 4.1 seconds, while the seven-speed dual-clutch boasts launch control and a slightly quicker sprint time of 3.9 seconds.
 Also part of the septa-cog's bag of tricks is a "Stability Clutch Control” function that opens one of the clutches in order to quell understeer.

 Upgraded M compound brakes on all four corners and a stiffened, track-tuned suspension keep M3's newfound power in check.
 As expected, hydraulic-assist steering gives way to a new, more efficient electric-assist setup with three different effort modes.
-An optional Adaptive M suspension with electronically-controlled dampers also offers a trio of modes, allowing drivers to prioritize ride comfort or handling agility.

 All M3s are equipped with an Active M Differential that keeps tabs on throttle inputs, the rotational speed of the wheels and the car's yaw rates in order to maximize traction.